Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

 Features

-Dashlane goes the figurative extra mile, offering up an integrated VPN.
-As such, it remains slightly ahead of LastPass, even though both services offer a nearly identical package of features.
+Dashlane takes things a bit further and includes a VPN.
+As such, it has a slight edge over LastPass, even though both services offer a nearly identical package of features.

 Winner: Dashlane